Unidata/awips2/docs/install/install-cave.md

 ### Upgrade Existing Installation

-If you do not currently have CAVE installed, please go directly to the [Download and Installation Instructions](#download-and-installation-instructions).
+Whether you have CAVE currently installed or not, you can follow the [Download and Installation Instructions](#download-and-installation-instructions) below.
+The script will remove the old version of CAVE if needed, and install the latest version.

-If you already have CAVE installed, following the [Download and Installation Instructions](#download-and-installation-instructions) below will also properly take care of your existing install.
+If you would like to completely remove CAVE, please see the [uninstall instructions further down this page](#linux_1).

 ### Download and Installation Instructions